In memoriam: Canadian artists we lost in 2016

 After a four decade career, modernist abstract painter Douglas Haynes died at the age of 80 following a battle with leukemia.
-Throughout his career he experimented with a number of styles and mediums including cubism, printmaking, sculpture, an experimental split diamond series and even playing the banjo.
+Throughout his career he experimented with a number of s and mediums including cubism, printmaking, sculpture, an experimental split diamond series and even playing the banjo.
 In the 1960s, he co-founded Focus Gallery, Canada's first artist co-op.
 He also taught at the University of Alberta for 25 years.
 A collection of his work lives at the Art Gallery of Alberta along with two towering paintings in Edmonton's City Hall.

 Writer, theatre/performance artist, opera director, visual artist, scholar and mentor Aiyyana Maracle passed away at the age of 60.
 Categorized as a male at birth on Six Nations territory in Southern Ontario, Maracle began her gender transition at the age of 40.
 She is credited with helping to nurture the Indigenous contemporary art scene in Vancouver.
 After moving back to Six Nations she became the co-facilitator of Gender Journey, a peer support group.
 She was featured in the documentary Transgender Parents by Remy Huberdeau.